CR7SC3/CryoProbability/README.md

 # Cryoablation Probability Module

-This module calculates the probability and coverage of cryoablation treatment for tumors using 3D Slicer.
+This 3D Slicer module calculates the probability and coverage of cryoablation treatment for tumors accounting for 1-3 needle deviations.
 The script performs various tasks including loading sample data, calculating iceball coverage, and generating probabilistic results for cryoablation.

 ## Overview